MongoDon-tBother/habitat/README.md

 - To run tests in the client folder, navigate to the client folder and run `npm run test` to launch the jest test suite
 - To run tests in the server folder, navigate to the api folder inside the server folder and run `npm run test`
 - To stop tests in the server folder, run `npm run stop`

+## Changelog

+- To see a our changelog, run `git log --pretty="- %s"` in the command line

+## Wins & Challenges

+### Wins

+* Successfully created a functional habit tracking website and implemented CRUD

+### Challenges

+* No challenges as of 10:35am 25/02/22